FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

     2. ls -la /tmp/ |grep qemu
     3. sudo ./debugger.py 1

-In my case the qemu session is on number 1, after executing it by default the script will try to  connect to the session with Netcat, but it will fail.
+In my case the qemu session is in number 1.
+After executing it by default the script will try to  connect to the session with Netcat, but it will fail.
 In order to get a solid shell inside we need to choose the option **Socat** so input the number **1**

 And finally we have a **/bin/sh** shell inside